-The district provides students the opportunity to introduce the following school events: Assemblies, Parent Involvement Nights, etc. If a student meets the eligibility criteria and wishes to introduce one of the school events listed above, the student should submit his or her name in accordance with policy FNA(LOCAL).
+The district provides students the opportunity to introduce the following school events: pep rallies and school assemblies.
+If a student meets the eligibility criteria and wishes to introduce one of the school events listed above, the student should submit his or her name in accordance with policy FNA (LOCAL).